 This sensationalist headline in the Independent claims Euroclear is moving its headquarters from London due to Brexit:

 It attempts, wrongly as we shall see, to make it seem as though Brexit is having a tangible negative impact on the City of London.
-“Headquarters” – as trumpeted by this silly piece – are associated in people’s minds with high paid jobs.
-The headline makes it seem as though Euroclear’s decision will result in a loss of those jobs.
+“Headquarters” – as trumpeted by this headline – are associated in people’s minds with highly paid jobs.
+The headline suggests that Euroclear’s decision will result in a loss of those jobs.
 The sub-headline, in turn, makes it seem as though “tax” payments may also “move to the Belgian capital.”

 Apes read annual reports, but they don’t understand them